jazoom/simplereload/README.md

 `simplereload` is a small Go module that enables reloading the webpage after web server restart.
 It is a great companion to [wgo](https://github.com/bokwoon95/wgo), which reloads the server upon file change.
 So with `wgo` and `simplereload` together, whenever you save a file in your project your Go web server will restart and then the browser page will refresh automatically.

+Note: It doesn't seem to work in Firefox (SSE connection "onopen" isn't called).
+If someone can get it working let me know.
+There is an issue open for it.

 ## Features
 - Reload middleware for Go web servers
 - Based upon standard `net/http`